archway-network/keyring-go/README.md

     1. Run npm install --ignore-scripts
     2. Create .env file with your test account DEVX_TEST_ACCOUNT_MNEMONIC (account must have some coins in Constantine)
 1. Run this command to build C binary (i.e. Go based C dll.
 Note after changes to go code, before building again delete files output files to start again):
-    1. Non M1 Mac: npm run build:go
+    - Non M1 Mac: npm run build:go:amd64
-    2. M1 Mac: npm run build:go:m1
+    - M1 Mac: npm run build:go:m1
+    - Linux: npm run build:go
-    3. Once build is complete you should see keyring.h and keyring.so on root (keyring.so is C binary)
+    - Once build is complete you should see keyring.h and keyring.so on root (keyring.so is C binary)
 2. Run this command to build Node module (i.e. the npm module): npm run build:node
     - Once build completes you should see a folder called build on root (folder contains all Node-Api related files)
 3. Tests: